GitauHarrison/somasoma-eLearning-app/README.md

 * Maintains the application
   - [x]  Registers teachers
-  - [x] The only one who delete teacher, parent and student accounts
+  - [x] The only one who can delete teacher, parent and student accounts
   - [x] Can see all the registration details of teachers, parents and students
 * Manages the content used by anonymous users of the application
   - [x] Update course offerings